Citroën Berlingo électrique: Overview

 As the van was designed from the outset as a petrol, diesel and electric powered vehicle, the instrumentation and controls are very similar to a conventional petrol/diesel van.

 After production of the Berlingo électrique was discontinued in 2005, the first-generation Berlingo was fitted with an electric drivetrain developed by Venturi Automobiles that included a ZEBRA molten-salt battery; the resulting Citroën Berlingo First Electric "Powered by Venturi" were delivered to La Poste (France) starting in 2010, but not to general consumers.

 It was succeeded in 2013 by the Citroën Berlingo Electric, based on the second-generation Berlingo, which was fitted with an electric drivetrain derived from the Mitsubishi i-MiEV.
 In 2021, the ë-Berlingo was introduced, based on the third-generation Berlingo and using a drivetrain developed internally by the PSA Group.

 Specifications

 Dimensions and capacities

-The interior cargo area measures 1140 mm high, with a load length of 1700 mm and width of 1190 mm between the wheelhousings.
+The interior cargo area measures 1140 mm high, with a load length of 1700 mm and width of 1190 mm between the wheel housings.
 Liftover height is 570 mm from the ground.
 The gross vehicle weight rating is 1966 kg, providing a maximum payload of 500 kg, including the weight of the driver.